2.1 Understand the social environment of road transport and the rules governing it

 • Vehicles undergoing road tests for technical development, repair or maintenance purposes, and new or rebuilt vehicles which have not yet been put into service

-Domestic hours legislation
+Domestic drivers’ hours legislation

-Certain drivers may be exempt from the EU drivers legislation but that does not mean that they are exempt all forms of record keeping or driver hours.
-They may fall into British domestic legislation if they drive one of these vehicles for more than 4 hours in any day.
+Certain drivers may be exempt from the assimilated (aka ‘EU rules’), TCA and AETR drivers’ hours rules but that does not necessarily mean that they are exempt all forms of record keeping or drivers’ hours rules.
+They may fall into GB or NI domestic legislation if they drive one of these vehicles for more than 4 hours and outside a 50km radius of their vehicle’s operating base in any one day.
 If a driver only drives for more than four hours on one day of any fixed week (00:00 Monday to 24:00 Sunday) then they must keep a record for the whole of that week.

 Maximum permitted driving time (domestic)

-Duty time
+Duty time (domestic)

+Great Britain.
 The length of the working day (spreadover) must be no more than 11 hours between the times of starting and finishing work (including work other than driving and off-duty periods during the working day).

 Emergencies